 New Zealand switched to digital television, giving consumers a better quality experience and more channels.
 The change to digital television is part of a technology evolution.
 In television, we’ve moved from a single channel to several channels, from black and white to colour, and now from analogue to digital broadcasting.

-For current details about digital television, visit Freeview's website.
+This project was completed in 2013.
+For current details and queries about digital television, visit Freeview NZ's website.

-One of the Ministry's flagship programmes, Going Digital was responsible for transitioning New Zealand to digital television by the end of 2013.
+One of the Ministry's flagship programmes, Going Digital was responsible for transitioning New Zealand to digital television.
 Going Digital operated a nationwide community outreach programme, supported by a comprehensive marketing programme featuring Seymour the digital dog.

 Ben and Seymour - the Going Digital mascots.